danielkerschke/summ-pages/books/lieberman_2013/lieberman.md

 ### [[Lieberman, D. E. (2013).
 10 - The Vicious Circle of Too Much.
 In The Story of the Human Body- Evolution, Health, and Disease.
 Pantheon Books.]]

 This chapter focuses on the quintessential diseases of affluence, which are caused by an excess of energy.
 It explains the metabolic processes behind obesity, particularly the storage of visceral (belly) fat.
 The core argument is that modern diets, loaded with rapidly digested sugars and refined carbohydrates, overwhelm our ancient metabolic systems, leading to insulin resistance, type 2 diabetes, heart disease, and other chronic conditions caught in a dysevolutionary cycle.

 ### [[Lieberman, D. E. (2013).
 11 - Disuse.
 In The Story of the Human Body- Evolution, Health, and Disease.
 Pantheon Books.]]

 Here, the book examines the opposite problem—diseases that arise from too little of the stimuli our bodies evolved to expect.
 It explains that our skeletons, muscles, and even our immune systems require physical stress and microbial exposure to develop and maintain proper function.
-The chapter argues that modern inactivity and hyper-hygienic lifestyles contribute to diseases of disuse like osteoporosis, weak feet, and a rise in allergies and autoimmune disorders.
+The chapter argues that modern inactivity and hyper‑hygienic lifestyles contribute to diseases of disuse like osteoporosis, weak feet, and a rise in allergies and autoimmune disorders.

 ### [[Lieberman, D. E. (2013).
 12 - The Hidden Dangers of Novelty and Comfort.
 In The Story of the Human Body- Evolution, Health, and Disease.
 Pantheon Books.]]